Needham is designing a new Pollard Middle School to meet the educational needs of our 1300+ middle school students.

 Since 2019, the Town has been studying and planning for our future school building needs.
-After years of study, Pollard Middle School was prioritized as our next school building project, and it has been accepted into the Massachusetts State Building Authority (MSBA) program, which provides significant reimbursements to towns to help reduce school building costs.
+After years of study, Pollard Middle School was prioritized by the School Committee as the next school building project, and it has been accepted into the Massachusetts State Building Authority (MSBA) Core Program, which provides significant reimbursements to towns to help reduce school building costs.

 The Pollard Middle School Project is just one piece of the School Master Plan, which assessed all of Needham’s school buildings for both condition and space needs.
 The School Master Plan was first developed and presented in 2020, and was updated in both 2022 and 2023.
 Through that work, three schools were identified with significant needs: High Rock has serious space issues, while both Pollard and Mitchell have urgent space AND condition needs.

 Many different scenarios that could address these needs were explored and then narrowed down for further study.
-It was determined that the current preferred solution — to rebuild Pollard as a 6-8 school and convert High Rock back to a sixth elementary school — would be both the fastest and least expensive option, with the added educational benefit of reuniting grades 6-8 on a single campus.
+The School Committee determined that rebuilding Pollard for grades 6-8, followed by rebuilding Mitchell, was the fastest and least expensive way to resolve the issues at all three schools, with the added educational benefit of reuniting grades 6-8 on a single campus.

 Progressive Learning Journey